Lemma Guya: Death

 Lemma had become sick since 2018, and was supported by national and international doctors.
-But on October 26, 2020 he died in Addis Ababa, Ethiopia.
+On October 26, 2020, he died in Addis Ababa, Ethiopia.
 Ethiopian News Agency on his official website noted that "Famous Ethiopian Painter Lemma Guya Dies at 92".

+He had married Aster Bekele in 1960s, and together they had three sons, two daughters and eight grandchildren.
+Lemma's five children are following in his footsteps.
+Lemmas daughters continued to study and train to be painters.
+One of Lemmas sons is also took the painting career path and graduated from the Nigerian arts college.